syxolk/telegram-server-monitor/README.md

 To keep your new telegram bot running when you logout you might want to checkout [tmux](https://tmux.github.io/), which is probably shipped with your favorite distribution.

+## Improve network-ports info
+To get process details on the open ports please copy the file `50-netstat` to `/etc/sudoers.d/50-netstat`